 by: Michael Fuerst

-To ensure dancers orient correctly at end of hey, at beginning of walk through have dancers note the couple on the left diagonal as their next neighbors.
+After lining up, have dancers note the couple on the left diagonal as new neighbors.